 packages.
 Their concept and implementation are inspired by the popular

-third-party package, but benefit from tighter integration
+virtualenv third-party package, but benefit from tighter integration

 with the interpreter core.

-module for programmatic access, and the
+This PEP adds the venv module for programmatic access, and the

-script for command-line access and
+pyvenv script for command-line access and

 administration.
-The Python interpreter checks for a pyvenv.cfg
+The Python interpreter checks for a pyvenv.cfg,

 file whose existence signals the base of a virtual environment’s directory